 What is a simple first AI chatbot project for a small business?

-A website FAQ bot is usually the best first AI chatbot project for a small business.
-Start with 10 to 20 repeat questions, keep answers grounded in existing docs, and send unclear cases to a human.
+A website FAQ bot is usually the best first project.
+Start with 10 to 20 common questions, ground answers in existing content, and route unclear cases to a human.
+Review missed questions each week before expanding.